My shopping cart

 Your cart is currently empty.Continue Shopping

 With summer comes a surplus of new fruits and vegetables to cook with, often some varieties that you cannot source any other time of year, making the summer months some of the most delicious.
-There are many benefits to seasonal cooking - it is often more sustainable, it gives you the opportunity to shop local at farmer's markets, and the flavors of the produce are generally tastier.
+There are many benefits to seasonal cooking - it is often more sustainable, it gives you the opportunity to shop locally at farmer's markets, and the flavors of the produce are generally tastier.

+Although we've seen a slight decline in the abundance of fresh produce in the past two years due to the uncertainty of the world, you can expect to see farmer's markets in full bloom this year.
 Below is a list of what you can expect to find in the farmer's market in June and throughout the summer months!